-ACP / ECP annular casing packers (also known as external casing packer) are popular because they provide improved sealing and centralization.
+ACP / ECP annular casing packers (also known as external casing packer) are one of the packers types that is popular because they provide improved sealing and centralization (check also: Permanent Packers).
 They are used to:

 - Prevent gas migration.